 Around 2000, a new treatment option became available for those who don’t find enough support in the outpatient system: residential treatment programs.

-Bay Pines, Florida Facility Provides Intensive Residential Treatment to MST Survivors
+Bay Pines, Florida Facility Provides Intensive Residential Treatment to Veteran MST Survivors

 According to a TPR report, Bay Pines is one facility which has seen tremendous success with the residential model.
 As an MST-specific program, they can focus on the unique severity of the trauma facing MST survivors.